 Well, that’s a very very brief roundup of what gyaru is, in any case.
 The gyaru timeline looks more like this:

-Phase one: It began with kogyaru – schoolgirls who continued to wear their uniforms after school when they go to hangout in Shibuya.
+Phase two: These schoolgirls were called kogyaru.
 They’d shorten their skirts, wear super loose socks, have slightly tanned skin, and often carried flashy European bags and accessories.
-This was all in rebellion to what a normal high schooler would look like.
+Not only was this look influenced by their clubbing peers, but was also in rebellion to what a normal high schooler would look like.

 This then led to the fascination with kogals where they’d become the main sexual focus for older men (ew) which led to the stereotype of kogals = teenage prostitutes, or where all kogals wanna go on paid dates aka enjo kosai.